-The music used in Zendeh Delan® originates from the ancient modes of Persian classical music, which are said to have been passed down verbally or “heart to heart” for centuries.
-Each mode represents a distinct, pure emotion extracted into music at times of deep yearning, fervent love, and spiritual ascent.
-Zendeh Delan® combines these ancient modes with modern beats and melodies to create unique forms of zekr (remembrance of the Beloved).
+The music used in Zendeh Delan® originates from the ancient modes of Persian classical music, which are said to have been passed down orally or from “heart to heart” for centuries.
+Zendeh Delan® combines these ancient modes with modern beats and melodies to create unique forms of dhikr/zekr (remembrance of the Beloved).

 The poetry in Zendeh Delan® is mainly from the volumes of Sufi poetry written in the 20th century by the Sufi Masters of MTO®, Hazrat Shahmaghsoud Sadegh Angha and Hazrat Salaheddin Ali Nader Angha and other Great Masters of the school.

 This is the second album the group have created entirely remotely during the pandemic.
 The album consists of 16 unique tracks, each representing various modern renditions of Sufi music, inspired by the callings and remembrance of the Beloved in Zekr (Dhikr).
 The album’s sound is best described as a manifestation of Sufi music today.
 While deeply rooted in the traditional melodies of Sufi music and the Persian musical modes, Zendeh Delan’s creative practice embraces the multitude of contemporary musical influences that surround us all, seamlessly blending the popular, the classical, and the global.
 An equal balance of Eastern and Western instruments and musical styles have been used in the creation of Melodies of Unity.